CHARLES RIVER BIKEWAY:

 leads up to the Moody Street Bridge.

 right and downtown Waltham is along your left.
-Use the crosswalk (no cross-light)
+Use the crosswalk (Caution

 to cross over this busy street.
 This brings you to Cronin’s